What to Do After a DUI Arrest

 3. Request a License Hearing (If Applicable)

 In many states, you only have a short window — usually only 10 days from the date of your arrest — to request a hearing to challenge your license suspension.
-Missing this deadline can result in an automatic loss of driving privileges — without an ability to appeal the decision.
+Missing this deadline can result in an automatic loss of driving privileges.

 4. Avoid Discussing Your Case With Anyone Else

 Do not talk about your DUI arrest with friends, family, coworkers, or on social media.
-Anything you say can be (and usually is used against you.
+Anything you say can be used against you.
 Your attorney should be the only person you discuss your case with.

 5. Contact a DUI Attorney Right Away